Projects/Partnerships – Current

 (Registration no.: 129855607RR0001)

-PeopleSense™ Foundation supports the 10th largest women’s fund in the world: the Canadian Women’s Foundation by providing substantial funding to their violence prevention work in Canada and annually engaging as one of many experts and advisers in the allocation of significant multi-year grants to groundbreaking initiatives in Canada that help women and their children rebuild their lives after abuse, teach male and female teens about healthy relationships and counsel children who have witnessed violence, to help them heal and prevent the cycle of abuse from continuing.
-PeopleSense™ is especially proud to support those organizations dealing with the disturbing and unresolved disappearance and murder of hundreds of women, mostly aboriginal, along BC Highway 16: “The Highway of Tears”.
-In 2016 PeopleSense was appointed to the first ever Trafficking Advisory charged with the responsibility of allocating grants across Canada to address trafficking.
+PeopleSense™ Foundation supports the 10th largest women’s fund in the world: the Canadian Women’s Foundation by supporting their violence prevention work in Canada and annually engaging as one of many experts and advisers in the allocation of significant multi-year grants to initiatives in Canada that help women and their children rebuild their lives after abuse, teach male and female teens about healthy relationships and counsel children who have witnessed violence, to help them heal and prevent the cycle of abuse from continuing.
+PeopleSense™ supports those organizations dealing with the disturbing and unresolved disappearance and murder of hundreds of women, mostly aboriginal, along BC Highway 16: “The Highway of Tears” as well as, across Canada.
+In 2016 PeopleSense was appointed to the first ever Trafficking Advisory charged with the responsibility of allocating grants across Canada to address trafficking of women and girls.

 Projects/Partnerships – Completed